 The Ukraine, which had for centuries been ruled by other nations, finally gained its independence for a brief period after the First World War.
 During this revolutionary era, a series of Ukrainian governments were established whose political spectrum ranged from anarchism to monarchical rule.
 This comprehensive volume edited by Taras Hunczak includes fourteen articles by leading specialists, and is the first scholarly treatment of the problem to appear in twenty-five years.

 Josef Dobrovský and the Origins of the Igorʹ Tale

-This controversial and groundbreaking book revisits the origins of one of the most beloved works of East Slavic literature, the Slovo o polku Igoreve (The Igorʹ Tale).
-Keenan delves into the history of its publication and argues that the text is not an authentic twelfth-century document, but was rather created by the Bohemian scholar Josef Dobrovský in the late eighteenth century.
+This controversial and groundbreaking book revisits the origins of one of the most beloved works of East Slavic literature, Slovo o polku Igoreve (The Igorʹ Tale).
+Keenan argues that the text is not an authentic 12th-century document but rather was created by the Bohemian scholar Josef Dobrovský in the late 18th century.

 Lviv: A City in the Crosscurrents of Culture

 To offer a broad historical and contemporary portrait of the European city Lviv, John Czaplicka has gathered together a wide range of scholars from the areas of historiography, history, art and architectural history, urban planning, literary history and criticism, and cultural history.
 Known variously over the centuries as Leopolis, Lwów, Lvov, and Lemberg, this city served as laboratory for the forging of modern Jewish, Polish, and Ukrainian identities.

 Rural Revolutions in Southern Ukraine: Peasants, Nobles, and Colonists, 1774-1905